-FH uses 81 percent of donations to serve the people who need it most around the world.
+FH uses 84 percent of donations to serve the people who need it most around the world.
 Through projects and education, FH partners with the poor to increase food supplies, clean water, medical care, spiritual support and education.
 We help communities to become self-sustaining.
-The remaining 14 percent is divided between operating expenses of U.S. and field offices with more than 1,200 field staff and fund-raising efforts.
+The remaining 16 percent is for the operating expenses of all operations and field offices with more than 2,000 staff worldwide.

 Why is the donation envelope addressed to Albert Lea, MN?

 We found using an agency that provides donation processing services reduces our administrative costs.
 We don’t have to add another building, processing equipment, or additional staff.
 It keeps our overhead costs lower and gets donations working in the field more quickly.